awsdocs/aws-codecommit-user-guide/doc_source/getting-started-cc.md

 ## Step 2: Add files to your repository<a name="getting-started-cc-add"></a>

 You can add files to your repository by:
 + Creating a file in the CodeCommit console\.
+If you create the first file for a repository in the console, a branch is created for you named *main*\.
+This branch is the default branch for your repository\.
 + Uploading a file from your local computer using the CodeCommit console\.
+If you upload the first file for a repository from the console, a branch is created for you named *main*\.
+This branch is the default branch for your repository\.
 + Using a Git client to clone the repository to your local computer, and then adding, committing, and pushing files to the CodeCommit repository\.
+A branch is created for you as part of that first commit from Git, and it is set as the default branch for your repository\.
+The name of the branch is the default choice of your Git client\.
+Consider configuring your Git client to use *main* as the name for the initial branch\.

+**Note**
+You can create branches and change the default branch for a repository at any time\.
+For more information, see [Working with branches in AWS CodeCommit repositories](branches.md)\.

 The simplest way to get started is to open the CodeCommit console and add a file\.
+By doing so, you also create a default branch for your repository named *main*\.
+For instructions about how to add a file and create a first commit to a repository using the AWS CLI, see [Create the first commit for a repository using the AWS CLI](how-to-create-commit.md#create-first-commit)\.

 **To add a file to the repository**